-1 service information announcements.
-Such public notice must include written notice and public service 2 announcement in any native language that represent at least 5% of the Sponsor's ELL population.
-3 3.
-Enrollment is subject to compliance with the provisions of Section 1003.22, Florida Statutes, concerning 4 school entry health examinations and immunizations.
-5 4.
-If the Charter is not renewed or is terminated, a student who attended the School may be enrolled in 6 another public school.
-Normal application deadlines shall be disregarded under such circumstances but 7 program enrollment limits will be maintained in specialized programs.
-8 5.
-A student may withdraw from the School at any time and enroll in another public school, as determined 9 by School Board policy.
-The School shall work in conjunction with the parent(s) and the receiving 10 school to assure that, to the greatest extent possible, such transfers occur at logical transition points in the 11 school year (e.g. grading periods or semester breaks) that minimize impact on the student grades and 12 academic achievement.
-13 6.
-Exceptional students shall be provided with programs implemented in accordance with Federal, state and 14 local policies and procedures; and, specifically, the Individuals with Disabilities Education Act (IDEA), 15 Section 504 of the Rehabilitation Act of 1973, Sections 1000.05 and 1001.42(4)(1) of the Florida Statutes, 16 and Chapter 6A-6 of the Florida Administrative Code.
-This includes, but is not limited to: A non-discriminatory policy regarding placement, assessment, identification, and 17 selection; 18 19 Free appropriate public education (FAPE) 20 Individual Educational Plans (IEP's), to include an annual IEP meeting with the 21 student's family.
-22 7.
-Students with disabilities will be educated in the least restrictive environment, and will be segregated 23 only if the nature and severity of the disability is such that education in regular classes with the use of 24 supplementary aids and services cannot be achieved satisfactorily.
-The School shall provide the 25 following levels of service, including required related services, to students with disabilities: 26 General education classroom with consultation or direct instructional services as 27 needed by special education staff (80% or more of school day spent with nondisabled peers)
+1 4.
+If the Charter is not renewed or is terminated, a student who attended the School may be enrolled 2 in another public school.
+Normal application deadlines shall be disregarded under such 3 circumstances but program enrollment limits will be maintained in specialized programs.
+4 5.
+A student may withdraw from the School at any time and enroll in another public school, as 5 determined by School Board policy.
+The School shall work in conjunction with the parent(s) and 6 the receiving school to assure that, to the greatest extent possible, such transfers occur at logical 7 transition points in the school year (e.g. grading periods or semester breaks) that minimize impact 8 on the student grades and academic achievement.
+9 6.
+Exceptional students shall be provided with programs implemented in accordance with Federal, 10 State and Local policies and procedures; and, specifically, the Individuals with Disabilities 11 Education Act (IDEA), Section 504 of the Rehabilitation Act of 1973, Sections 1000.05 and 12 1001.42(4)(1) of the Florida Statutes, and Chapter 6A-6 of the Florida Administrative Code.
+This 13 includes, but is not limited to: 14 • A non-discriminatory policy regarding placement, assessment, identification, and 15 selection; 16 • Free appropriate public education (FAPE) 17 • Individual Educational Plans (IEP's), to include an annual IEP meeting with the 18 student's family.
+19 7.
+Students with disabilities will be educated in the least restrictive environment, and will be 20 segregated only if the nature and severity of the disability is such that education in regular classes 21 with the use of supplementary aids and services cannot be achieved satisfactorily.
+The School 22 shall provide the following levels of service, including required related services, to students with 23 disabilities: 24 General education classroom with consultation or direct instructional services as 25 needed by special education staff (80% or more of school day spent with non- 26 disabled peers)